Shanghai Hongqiao International Airport: Domestic era (2002–present)

 Starting from the end of 2014, Hongqiao Airport Terminal 1 underwent its biggest renovation since 1921.
 The entire project was scheduled for completion in 2017.
 On 26 March 2017, Building A of Terminal 1 was fully renovated and reopened to the public.
 The old Building B was closed for reconstruction, and it was expected to be revamped and open to the public in mid-2018.

+International flights were suspended on 25 March 2020 due to the COVID-19 pandemic.
+From 25 March 2020, all flights from the airport were domestic to other cities in mainland China.
+International flights resumed from the airport on 26 March 2023.